Archbishop Mitty High School: Athletics

 The Archbishop Mitty Monarchs field 67 teams in 25 sports, most of them in the West Catholic Athletic League of the CIF Central Coast Section.
 Sports include football, badminton, basketball, baseball, cross country, field hockey, golf, soccer, softball, swimming, diving, tennis, track and field, volleyball, water polo, wrestling, and lacrosse.
-The Monarchs have a total of 10 national championships.
+The Monarchs have a total of 10 national championships as of September 2024.
 In 2020, the school was named the Cal-Hi Sports School of the Century.
 In 2009, the school's girls athletic program was ranked first in the state and third in the nation by Sports Illustrated after Mitty won state championships in softball, women's volleyball, women's swimming, and women's tennis.

-In 2019, the women’s basketball team – which included the 2019 Naismith National High School Player of the Year, Haley Jones – was named National Champions.
-Coach Sue Phillips ’86 has also been named the national coach of the year by Naismith and Gatorade.
-The Monarchs has been named national champions seven times since 2008.
-The program has also won the CIF State championship 14 times, including in 2001, 2003, 2004, 2008, 2009, 2012, 2013, 2014, 2015, 2016, and 2017.
-Notable alumni of the school include professional basketball players, baseball players, softball players, beach volleyball players, and Olympians.